-This program leads to an Associate in Applied Science degree and prepares students for entry-level jobs as radiologic technologists in a hospital or outpatient setting.
-Graduates are eligible to take the national certifying exam given by the American Registry of Radiologic Technologists.
+This program leads to an Associate in Applied Science degree and prepares students for entry level employment as a radiologic technologist.
+Graduates of this program are eligible to take the national certification exam given by the American Registry of Radiologic Technologists.